≡ Menu

 Second…

-Nobody here at IBUSA is medically trained, and we’re certainly not doctors.
-All we are is a bunch of life insurance agents who just happened to be really good at helping individuals find and qualify for the life insurance that they’re looking for.
-So please don’t mistake any of the medical information that we talk about as medical advice because it’s not!
+Nobody here at IBUSA is medically trained; we’re certainly not doctors.
+All we are is a bunch of life insurance agents who just happened to be really good at helping individuals find and qualify for the life insurance they’re looking for.
+So please don’t mistake any of the medical information we discuss as medical advice because it’s not!

-Trying to “prep” you for what it might be like to apply for a life insurance policy after being diagnosed with skin cancer… that’s it!
+We’re just trying to “prep” you for what it might be like to apply for a life insurance policy after being diagnosed with skin cancer… that’s it!
 This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?